lkoelsch/lkoelsch.github.io/_pages/about.md

   - /about.html
 ---

-I am Lukas Kölsch and currently a Math/Crypto Postdoc at the University of South Florida and the Center for Cryptographic Research in Tampa.
-Previously, I completed my PhD at the University of Rostock in Germany in 2020.
+I am Lukas Kölsch and currently a tenure track Assistant Professor at the University of South Florida.
+I am holding a PhD at the University of Rostock in Germany in 2020.

 I do math with applications to cryptography and coding theory.
 Recently, I have been working on semifields, rank-metric codes and non-linear Boolean functions like APN functions.
 Generally, I like to combine ideas from algebra, combinatorics and number theory to solve specific problems that are related to applications in coding theory or cryptography.